 This is an area where semantics really comes into play.
 DotVPN says that it protects your “browsing” data.
 That doesn’t include your torrenting data or other data that you transfer between your computer and a remote server, however.

 It’s important to keep in mind that the zero-logging DNS is part of the premium service, but you’re not offered that as part of the free service.
+The free service only includes unlimited data usage and cloud firewall protection.

 Customer support is available over the DotVPN Internet site via a ticketing system.
+Their website also has a decent support section that has a good range of FAQs.

 We installed the Chrome version of the DotVPN extension from the Chrome store.
 Installation was painless and the extension fired up right away.
 Enter your email address, a password and your name and you’re ready to go.